 Management evaluates events occurring subsequent to the date of the financial statements in determining the accounting for and disclosure of transactions and events that affect the financial statements.
-Subsequent events have been evaluated through date of this report
+Subsequent events have been evaluated through October 5, 2023, which is the date the financial statements were available to be issued.